Reanna Blades

-Reanna Lauren Blades (born 2 October 2005) is a professional footballer who plays as a midfielder for Sunderland A.F.C.
-Women in the Women's Super League 2.
-After moving from National League North side Burnley.
-She previously played for Chelsea, Lewes, and the England under-19s.
+Reanna Lauren Blades (born 2 October 2005) is a professional footballer who plays as a midfielder for Portsmouth in the National League South.
+After moving from Women's Super League 2 side Sunderland.
+She previously played for Chelsea, Lewes, Burnley, and the England under-19s.
 Born in England, she now represents Jamaica at senior international level.

 Club career

 Chelsea

 Prior to joining Chelsea's academy at under-14 level, she spent a season with Brighton's Regional Talent Club.
 At under-21 academy level, Blades featured in 23 matches, scoring 15 goals.
+Blades spent part of her early development with AF Global Football’s academy programme before moving into the professional club system.

 On 1 August 2021, in a friendly match before the 2021–22 season, Blades scored her debut senior goal for Chelsea, an equalising goal in a 2–1 defeat to Arsenal.
 On 13 October 2022, Blades signed for first professional contract with Women's Super League club Chelsea at the age of 18.

 On 19 March 2023, she made her competitive debut for Chelsea in the FA Cup quarter-final match against Reading, as a second-half substitute.
 On 23 April 2023 Blades scored the third goal in a 3–1 victory over Manchester United in the WSL Academy League Cup Final.

 On 19 July 2023, she joined Women's Championship club Lewes on loan for the 2023–24 season.